1. What role do IP-based enterprises play in a country as innovative as Israel?

 5. How significant is UBQ’s IP?

-UBQ’s revolutionary waste-processing technology gives rise to a new thermoplastic material with unique properties that is the greenest thermoplastic material on the planet.
-UBQ has a worldwide patent that provides very robust and broad patent protection over the process and the resulting process.
+UBQ’s revolutionary waste-processing technology gives rise to a new thermoplastic material with unique properties that is the most climate-positive thermoplastic material on the planet.
+UBQ has a worldwide patent that provides very robust and broad patent protection over the process and the resulting product.
 The scope of protection is of such a breadth that it would be impossible for competitors to process waste in this manner and manufacture a product with similar properties.
 The significant patent protection provides the company with a proprietary position of very high business value.